prettier/prettier-eslint/README.md

 of the options and have the remaining options derived via your eslint config.
 This is useful for options like `parser`.

-**NOTE:** these options _override_ the eslint config.
-If you want fallback options to be used only in the case that the rule cannot be inferred from eslint, see "fallbackPrettierOptions" below.
+**NOTE:** These options _override_ the eslint config.
+If you want fallback options to be used only in the case that the option cannot be inferred from eslint, see "fallbackPrettierOptions" below.

+**NOTE:** The option `parser` is derived from the `eslintConfig`, `fallbackPrettierOptions`, or `filePath` extension when it's not provided.
+If the attempt is unsuccessful, `parser` defaults to `babel` as its value, which may cause unexpected formatting results.

 #### fallbackPrettierOptions (?Object)

 The options to pass for formatting with `prettier` if `prettier-eslint` is not able to create the options based on the the `eslintConfig` (whether that's provided or derived via `filePath`).
-These options will only be used in the case that the corresponding eslint rule cannot be found and the prettier option has not been manually defined in `prettierOptions`.
+These options will only be used in the case that the corresponding eslint config setting cannot be found and the prettier option has not been manually defined in `prettierOptions`.
 If the fallback is not given, `prettier-eslint` will just use the default `prettier` value in this scenario.